brandini-lab/archon-rh/colab/README.md

 - **Fallback:** If LeanDojo unavailable, uses trivial examples
 - **Location:** `artifacts/data/mini_mathlib.jsonl`
 - **Size:** Configurable (default: 32-64 examples for testing)

+**Note:** Ray is now optional and not required for Colab.
+The package installs without it by default.

 **Dataset Structure:**
 ```json